-In fact, studies have shown (16) that the adaptogen ashwagandha may improve the number of sexual encounters, the satisfaction of these encounters and the number of success during these sexual encounters.
+In fact, studies have shown (16) that the adaptogen ashwagandha may improve the number of sexual encounters, the satisfaction of these encounters, and the number of successes during these sexual encounters.

-This studies highlights the link between adrenal function and libido (especially in women) but doesn't necessarily elaborate why this connection is present.
+This study highlights the link between adrenal function and libido (especially in women) but doesn’t necessarily elaborate on why this connection is present.

 In addition, it has also been shown that males suffer from erectile dysfunction while under high levels of stress (17).

 - Consider using adrenal adaptogens with emphasis on supplements containing ashwagandha for an extra boost to libido

 - Consider adrenal glandulars to help balance adrenal function

 - Manage stress levels while ensuring your body proper rest after exercise, eating a nutrient-dense diet with enough carbohydrates, and ensuring you are sleeping at least 8 hours per night

 #9.
 Your Medications might be Causing it

 And last, but certainly not least, your sex drive may be diminished because of prescription medications.